-Most of the instructions regarding the race should have been provided to the athletes by the clerks in the Clerks Circle or by the line clerk, but the starter may want to give some brief instructions before the start of each race to ensure that your procedures and expectations are clear to every runner.
+Most of the instructions regarding the race should have been provided to the athletes by the clerks in the Clerks Circle or by the starter's assistant, but the starter may want to give some brief instructions before the start of each race to ensure your procedures and expectations are clear to every runner, especially if you are working a small meet with minimal clerking support.
 These explanations should be given about 2-3 minutes prior to the start, and be kept brief so as not to unduly distract the runners as they prepare for their race.
 The length of your comments will vary with the experience level of the competitors.
 With youth age group competitors, junior high school, and even high school competitors early in the season, you will want to be thorough and give instructions up to and including the finals.
 At the collegiate level somewhat briefer instructions are appropriate for the preliminary rounds, but the runners may need only a brief reminder for the finals.
 For elite athletes, generally no instructions are necessary from the starter; at most a brief reminder to hold steady and wait for the gun.

-An example of a more thorough set of instructions appropriate for sprint races (400 M or less) for youth, junior high school, or early season high school runners is as follows:
+An example of a more thorough set of instructions appropriate for sprint races (400M or less) for youth, junior high school, or early season high school runners is as follows: